kieranpotts/dotfiles/docs/features/git/aliases.md

 The following Git aliases provide shortcut commands for common source control operations.
 This table provides a short summary of each alias's API and behavior – see the inline code comments in `dotfiles/gitconfig` for more comprehensive documentation.

+Note: A small subset of these aliases are implemented as shell scripts that are symlinked from your `~/bin` directory, and can therefore be executed directly, eg `git-feature`.

 | Command                               | Description                                                                  |
 |---------------------------------------|------------------------------------------------------------------------------|
 | `git aliases`                         | List all configured aliases                                                  |